acm-iem/Twitter-Bot/contributing.md

 9. Click the contribute button to bring up a drop-down menu; select the pull request option from the menu.

-10. While making a pull request, link the issue in the description.
+10. But before making a pull request, be sure to link the issue in the description box for which you are creating the pull request.

 **Note: A pull request allows you to merge your changes into the main project.**